 Pink eye is an inflammation of the clear layer (conjunctiva) that sits over the white part of your eye and the inner surface of your eyelids.
 Pink eye is fairly common and does not usually result in any long-term damage to the eye or vision.
 Sometimes the pink eye will resolve on its own, but most types need some kind of treatment.

 Pink eye can be caused by allergies in some cases.
 In these cases, children usually have hay fever or other allergic conditions.

-Pink eye can be caused by the same bacteria that causes colds, ear infections, sinus infections or sore throats.
-It can also be caused by the same bacteria that causes Chlamydia and gonorrhea (sexually transmitted diseases).
+Pink eye can be caused by the same bacteria that cause colds, ear infections, sinus infections or sore throats.
+It can also be caused by the same bacteria that cause Chlamydia and gonorrhea (sexually transmitted diseases).

 Pink Eye Symptoms

 - Redness, irritation, and watery eyes are the most common symptoms of pink eye.

 - Allergic conjunctivitis